cs544-wisc/s24/p3/README.md

 -   Either `python3 client.py <PORT> <THREAD1-WORK.csv> <THREAD2-WORK.csv> <THREAD3-WORK.csv> ...` or `docker exec -it <CONTAINER-NAME> python3 client.py <PORT> <PORT> <THREAD1-WORK.csv> <THREAD2-WORK.csv> <THREAD3-WORK.csv>`

 You should then be able to run the client outside of the container (using any port you would like), or use a `docker exec` to enter the container and run the client with port 5440.

+Your client should not use any packages outside of `numpy` or `pandas` (again, these are not necessary; an alternative such as the built-in `csv.DictReader` will suffice).
+If you have already included them, please let us know so that we may grade them appropriately!

 ## Submission